 Here’s how to be rich in your 20s:

-1. Pay off your debt / student debt
+1. Pay off your debt / student loans

-Whether its credit card debt or student loan debt, it’s important to have a good repayment plan in place.
+Whether its credit card debt or student loans, it’s important to have a good repayment plan in place.
 Letting your debt linger (or grow) can hinder your financial success for years to come in the form of more interest payments and lower credit scores.

 A key ingredient here to be successful is to develop a budget for yourself.
-You can monitor your income and expenses in a notebook, excel spread sheet or even through a wealth management tool like Mint – it’s critical to understand how you spend your money and then improve your spending habits to help pay off your debt.
+You can monitor your income and expenses in an excel spread sheet or by using my free Budget Binder printables.
+It’s critical to understand how you spend your money and then improve your spending habits to help pay off your debt.

 While you can both start building your wealth and paying off debt at the same time, it’s a lot easier to build wealth when you’re debt free.